Moving to Korea: The Complete Checklist from Pre-Arrival to Your First 30 Days

 NHIS health insurance enrollment

-If you are employed in Korea, your employer enrolled you in NHIS (국민건강보험) automatically from your first day of work.
-If you are not employed (freelancer, student, dependant, self-employed), enrollment becomes mandatory after 6 months of residency as of April 23 2025.
-You can request voluntary early enrollment before that threshold if you want coverage sooner.
+If you are employed in Korea, your employer enrolled you in National Health Insurance (국민건강보험, NHIS) automatically from your first day of work.
+If you are not employed (freelancer, student, dependant, self-employed), enrollment becomes mandatory once you reach 6 months of residency, a rule in effect since July 16 2019.
+Some groups skip the 6-month wait and can enroll immediately, including marriage migrants (F-6), spouses of Korean nationals, D-2 students, D-4-3 trainees, E-9 workers, and F-5 permanent residents.
+You can also request voluntary early enrollment before the threshold if you want coverage sooner.
 Contact NHIS at nhis.or.kr/english.

 Set up utilities